LM-JavaMasterclass/InheritanceChallenge/README.md

 # InheritanceChallenge
-Challenge for Inheritance lesson on Udemy - Complete Java Masterclass with Tim Buchalka
+Challenge for Inheritance lesson on Udemy - Complete Java Masterclass with Tim Buchalka Open source files in preferred Java IDE, compile and Run.

 Challenge:
 Start with a base class of a Vehicle, then create a Car class that inherits from this base class.